nyoungstudios/alfa/README.md

 # Alfa

 📋 Alfa is tool to manage and share your dev environment configuration.
-It's modular approach allows you to easily group different configurations together.
+Its modular approach allows you to easily group different configurations together.
 The goal was to create a way to install all of your favorite tools whether you are running on an x86 or ARM architecture computer for both on macOS and Linux operating systems.

 ✈️ As a flight sim enthusiast, *Alfa* is named after the first word in the NATO phonetic alphabet.
 While getting a new computer is always exciting, setting it up with all your tools and settings can be a little tedious.
 I hope this will help simplify your preflight steps so that you can focus on the flying part.